 Step 2 - Shock The Pool

 Once you have the pool water just where it needs to be, then apply some pool shock.
-This should be applied while the pump is running so that it is circulated evenly throughout the water.
-Let it run for about 8 hours.
+This should be applied while the pump is running so it is circulated evenly throughout the water.
+Let it run for about eight hours.

 After you have given the pool enough time to circulate the shock in the water, apply some algaecide.
 This will help the water also fight off the growth of algae while the pump is not running during the winter.

-Set the pump to backwash the water so that it will clean out the pump and the filter.
-You should let this operation run for about 3 to 5 minutes depending on the color of the water.
+Set the pump to backwash the water so it will clean out the pump and the filter.
+You should let this operation run for about three to five minutes depending on the color of the water.
 Once it clears up you can then turn it off.

 Use a shop vac to blow out the water from the pool hoses.
 Once they are clear of any water then you will need to use some water plugs to stop any water from entering the lines.

 Use a durable pool cover and spread it over the length of the pool.
-Secure it so that it can not blow away.
+Secure it so it cannot blow away.
 This cover will keep anything from blowing into the pool or damaging it from falling ice and snow.